makinacorpus/corpus.reactor/doc/spec_v2.rst

 Those guests will eventually run the final projects pushed by users.

 Hence an api and web interface to the controller we can:

     - Add one or more ssh key to link to the host
     - Request to link a new compute node
     - Request to initialize a new compute node
     - List compute nodes with their metadata (ip, dns, available slots, guest type)
-- Get container base informations (ssh ip / port, username, pasword, dns names)
+    - Get compute ndoos/container/vms base informations (ssh ip / port, username, pasword, dns names)
     - Link more dns to the box
     - Manage (add or free) the local storage.
     - Destroy a container
     - Unlink a compute node

-Directly on or to the guest we can:
+The users will just have either:
-- Push the new code to deploy and it will do the delivery procedure which will be different weither the environment we are on.
+- Push the new code to deploy
-- Connect via ssh to do extra manual stuff if any
+- Connect via ssh to do extra manual stuff if any including a manual deployment

 Permission accesses
 --------------------